 Section 1.04.
 Corporation Officers.
 The Officers of the Corporation shall be a “Chair”, a “Vice Chair”, a “Treasurer”, an “Executive Director”, and a “Secretary”, or alternatively, at the discretion of the Board, an “Executive Director/Secretary”.
 Requirements for eligibility to be elected, to serve, and to fulfill the Officer positions are further prescribed in Article IV.

-ARTICLE II – MEMBERS
+ARTICLE II – MEMBERS OF THE CORPORATION

 Section 2.01.
-Classes, Qualifications and Rights of Members.
+Classes, Qualifications and Rights of Members of the Corporation.
 The

-Corporation shall have such class or classes of Members, and corresponding qualifications and rights thereof, as the Board may adopt by resolution.
+Corporation shall have such class or classes of Members, and corresponding qualifications and rights thereof, as the Board of Directors may adopt by resolution.

-(a) Executive Member.
-A firm, a governmental entity, a trade, professional or industry association (e.g., IBTTA) interested in and supportive of the goals and policies of the Corporation.
-Eligible to have a representative nominated for election as a Director pursuant to the provisions of Sections 3.04 and 3.05, eligible to vote on the Corporation’s final adoption of Advisory Committee work products; may chair, serve, and vote in Advisory Committees; shall receive information, mailings, journals, newsletters and other Corporation-produced materials regarding Corporation activities and other items.
+(a) Executive Member of the Corporation.
+A private firm, a governmental entity, a trade, professional or industry association (e.g., IBTTA) interested in and supportive of the goals and policies of the Corporation.
+Eligible to have a representative nominated for election as a Director pursuant to the provisions of Sections 3.04 and 3.05, eligible to vote on the Corporation’s final adoption of Advisory Committee or Task Force work products; may chair, serve, and vote in Advisory Committees or Task Forces; shall receive information, mailings, journals, newsletters and other Corporation-produced materials regarding Corporation activities and other items.
 Shall have access to the members-only portion of the website.

-Associate Member.
-A firm, a governmental entity, a trade, professional or industry association (e.g., IBTTA) interested in and supportive of the goals and policies of the Corporation; may chair, serve, and vote in Advisory Committees; shall receive information, mailings, journals, newsletters and other Corporation-produced materials regarding Corporation activities and other items.
+Associate Member of the Corporation.
+A private firm, a governmental entity, a trade, professional or industry association (e.g., IBTTA) interested in and supportive of the goals and policies of the Corporation.
+Eligible to have a representative nominated for election as a Director pursuant to the provisions of Sections 3.04 and 3.05; may chair, serve, and vote in Advisory Committees or Task Forces; shall receive information, mailings, journals, newsletters and other Corporation-produced materials regarding Corporation activities and other items.
 Shall have access to the members-only portion of the website.

-Affiliate Member.
+Affiliate Member of the Corporation.
 Individuals and organizations interested in and supportive of the goals and policies of the Corporation.
 Available to solo consultants, public media representatives, analysts, USDOT, States' Departments of Transportation not operating toll financed infrastructure, universities and other non-profit academic bodies but not of companies and company employees offering hardware, software, or industry services.
 Has no voting rights.
 May serve on committees, receive information, mailings, journals, newsletters, and other Corporation-produced materials regarding the Corporation's activities, and other items of interest.
 Shall have access to the members-only portion of the website.

 Section 2.02.
 Membership Dues.
 Each class of Member shall pay such dues as may be adopted by the Board by resolution annually.

 Section 2.03.
 Member’s Representatives.
-Each Member shall designate one (1) primary and may designate one (1) alternate professional or executive employee as its representatives to the Corporation to receive any and all notices, exercise voting rights, if any, and otherwise participate in the activities of the Corporation.
+Each Member of the Corporation shall designate one (1) primary and may designate one (1) alternate professional or executive employee as its representatives to the Corporation to receive any and all notices, exercise voting rights, if any, and otherwise participate in the activities of the Corporation.
 It is the policy of the Corporation that each Member acts for the purposes of the Corporation through its primary or alternate representative.
 A Member may revoke the designation of its primary and/or alternate representative and appoint other professional or executive employee(s) to such positions.
 Notice of any such change(s) shall be given to the Corporation within 30 days after said revocation.

 Section 2.04.
-Termination of Membership.
+Termination of Membership of the Corporation.
 Membership shall terminate

 upon: